-Combined-cycle
+Combined cycle

-Main components of combined-cycle gas turbine (CCGT) plants include: a gas turbine, a steam turbine, a gear (if needed), a generator, and a heat recovery steam generator (HRSG)/flue gas heat exchanger, see the diagram in Figure 8 below.
+Main components of combined cycle gas turbine (CCGT) plants include: a gas turbine (GT), a steam turbine (ST), a gear (if needed), a generator (G), and a heat recovery steam generator (HRSG)/flue gas heat exchanger, see the diagram in Figure 16 below.

-Figure 8: Process diagram of a CCGT (ref.
+Figure 166: Process diagram of a CCGT (ref.
 1)

 The gas turbine and the steam turbine might drive separate generators (as shown called multi-shaft) or drive a shared generator (called single shaft).
-Where the single-shaft configuration (shared) contributes with higher reliability, the multi-shaft (separate) has a slightly better overall performance (higher efficiency).
-Moreover, using a single-shaft generator reduces the need for individual components and can use the same balance of plant (bop).
-This has a financial and operational advantages over the multi-shaft generator.
-On the other hand, the multi-shaft generator has an advantage when it comes to maintenance.
+Where the single-shaft configuration (shared) contributes with slightly higher efficiency, the multi-shaft (separate) has a better availability parameter.
+Moreover, using a single-shaft generator reduces the need for individual components (generator, transformer).
+This results in a certain financial advantage over the multi-shaft generator.
+On the other hand, the multi-shaft generator has an advantage when it comes to operation and maintenance.
 The system can drive the two systems independently and use one generator when the other is maintained.
-It also gives more flexibility in the construction phase and more layout option.
+It also gives more flexibility even in the construction phase and more layout option.
 (Ref.
 6).
-The condenser is cooled by sea water or water circulating in a cooling tower.
+The condenser is cooled by one-through river water, sea water or water circulating in a cooling tower.

 The electric efficiency depends, besides the technical characteristics and the ambient conditions, on the flue gas temperature and the temperature of the cooling water (lower cooling water temperature can increase the efficiency).
 The power generated by the gas turbine is typically two to three times the power generated by the steam turbine.
-A combined cycle gas turbine has an efficiency of 50-60% whereas a single cycle gas turbine has an efficiency of 30-35%.
+A combined cycle gas turbine has an efficiency of 52-62% whereas a single cycle gas turbine has an efficiency of 32-37%.

 Typical fuels are natural gas (including LNG) and light oil.
-Some gas turbines can be fuelled with other fuels, such as LPG, biogas etc., and some gas turbines are available in dual-fuel versions (gas/oil).
+Some gas turbines can be fueled with other fuels, such as LPG, biogas etc., and some gas turbines are available in dual-fuel versions (gas/oil).